maybleMyers/H1111/README.md

 ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

 ## full changlog
+12/3/2025
+    I have been working on a kandinksy implementation.
+It is really a great model, can do so much more than wan.
+I created a separate repository for it here https://github.com/maybleMyers/kandinsky5
 9/28/2025
     Supports lightx2v 4 step loras via the lightx2v branch.
 Achieve good generations in as little as 4 steps with wan2.2 xD.
 9/19/2025